 The buck stops with you on security issues…always.
 Big broad shoulders are required when dealing with such things as location of secure accommodation, road moves, how the news gathering should be conducted before, during and after the event.
-If the timing is right to go onto the ground in a particular region.
+If the timing is right to go onto the ground in a particular region…or not!
 Also, who should be represented on the ground at any given time.
 Remember, you want the least bodies on the ground each time.
 So, if it’s only “B roll” filming that’s required, then don’t take the whole team.
 Even though they may want to come along due to days and days of cabin fever.
 I’ve often gone with only the camera person and maybe the fixer.
 But I’ve left behind the correspondent and the producer with any others, to ensure the minimum of individuals facing any possible dangers.
 Many times the fixer and I have gone off to recce a location to see if it’s even feasible to take the team in at all.

 Always travel with a minimum of two vehicles, no matter how many of you there are.
-If one is blown off the road or even simply breaks down, then you have the other to immediately cross deck into…then onwards or away to safety.
+If one is blown off the road or even simply breaks down, then you have the other to immediately cross deck into…then onwards or back to safety.
 Have your vehicles blend in with the majority of vehicles seen on the road in the region, even if it’s an armoured vehicle.
 For example, the Toyota Hilux is extremely popular across Afghanistan.
 I’ve seen some excellent armoured up B6/7 level Hilux’s, and other makes that blend in with their local soft skin neighbours on the roads around the Greater Middle East.

 The more that you can blend in with the traffic, the better.
 Make sure it’s a vehicle that like the Hilux, can jump the pavement if needed.
 It requires that bit of clearance and weight to perhaps push other vehicles to one side in order to escape a bad situation too.
 And yes, even the extreme basics cannot be overlooked, as it could come back to bite you as a security issue later.
-Therefore, make sure that your vehicles are well over half a tank full of fuel at all times.
-Check that the oils and liquids are at the correct levels, tyres in good order etc. Take responsibility for these small details, it may sound obvious, but it can very often be overlooked by the local hires, as vehicle standards differ from place to place.
+Therefore, make sure that your vehicles contain well over half a tank of fuel at all times.
+Check that the oils and liquids are at the correct levels, tyres in good order etc. Take responsibility for these small details, it may sound obvious, but it can very often be overlooked by the local hires, as vehicle standards differ greatly from place to place.

 Journalists working in conflict areas require all the security help that they can get.
 If you’re looking seriously at a task as an adviser to journalists, and you’ve already been operating on the security circuit in conflict areas, then I suggest start by seriously looking at yourself in the mirror first.
 Take note of your skills, and perhaps more importantly…your lack of skills.
 Your fitness, both physical and mental.
 Your awareness and overall ability as it stands today, not from five or ten years ago.